warmist/scripts/docs/autofish.rst

 ========

 .. dfhack-tool::
-    :summary: Auto-manage fishing labors to control your stock of fish.
+    :summary: Keep a specific quantity of fish in your fortress.
-    :tags: fort auto fps jobs
+    :tags: fort auto fps labor

 This script makes managing how much fish you keep around automatic.
 It tries to maintain a configured stock level of raw and/or prepared fish, partially to keep